 Every effort is made to protect the student's privacy and to comply with the law regarding release of educational records.
-Additional information regarding the College's compliance with FERPA and one's rights under this law is contained in the College's "Compliance with the Federal Education Rights and Privacy Act Policy" on file in the Office of the Registrar.
+Additional information regarding the College's "Compliance with the Federal Education Rights and Privacy Act Policy" on file in the Office of the Registrar.
 Copies are available upon request.